A View to a Kill: Plot

-Bond tracks down state geologist Stacey Sutton, the woman Zorin attempted to pay off, and discovers that Zorin is trying to buy her family's oil business.
+Bond tracks down State Geologist Stacey Sutton, the woman Zorin attempted to pay off, and discovers that Zorin is trying to buy her family oil business.
 The two travel to San Francisco City Hall to check Zorin's submitted plans.
-Having been alerted to their presence, Zorin kills the Chief Geologist, traps Bond and Stacey in a lift between floors, and sets fire to the building to both frame them for the murder and kill them.
-After a dramatic escape from the burning elevator shafts to the roof, Bond carries Stacey down a fire truck's ladder, only to be arrested.
-Bond and Stacey flee from the police in a fire engine to Zorin's mine.
+Having been alerted to their presence, Zorin kills the Chief Geologist, and sets fire to the building to frame Bond for the murder and kill him.
+Bond and Stacey flee from the police in a fire engine.

 Infiltrating Zorin's mine, Bond and Stacey discover his plot to detonate explosives beneath the lakes along the Hayward and San Andreas faults, which will cause them to flood and submerge Silicon Valley.
 A larger bomb is also in the mine to destroy a "geological lock" that prevents the two faults from moving simultaneously.
 Once in place, Zorin and his security chief Scarpine flood the mine and kill the workers.
 Stacey escapes while Bond fights May Day; after realising Zorin abandoned her, she helps Bond remove the larger bomb, putting the device onto a handcar and riding it out of the mine, where it explodes and kills her.

 Escaping in his airship with Scarpine and Mortner, Zorin abducts Stacey while Bond grabs hold of the airship's mooring rope.
 Zorin tries to knock him off, but Bond moors the airship to the framework of the Golden Gate Bridge.
-Stacey attacks Zorin to save Bond, and in the fracas, Mortner and Scarpine are temporarily knocked out.
+Stacey attacks Zorin to save Bond and, in the fracas, Mortner and Scarpine are temporarily knocked out.
 Stacey flees and joins Bond out on the bridge, but Zorin follows them out with an axe.
-The ensuing fight between Zorin and Bond culminates with Zorin falling to his death in the water below..
-Mortner attempts to kill Bond with dynamite, but Bond cuts the airship free, causing Mortner to drop the dynamite in the cabin, whereupon it promptly detonates, blowing up the airship and killing himself and Scarpine.
-Later, General Gogol awards Bond the Order of Lenin for foiling Zorin's scheme, whilst Bond romances Stacey at her home.
+The ensuing fight between Zorin and Bond culminates with Zorin falling to his death.
+Mortner attempts to kill Bond with dynamite but Bond cuts the airship free, causing Mortner to drop the dynamite in the cabin, blowing up the airship and killing himself and Scarpine.
+Later, Gogol awards Bond the Order of Lenin for foiling Zorin's scheme.